 Christmas clutter can be a big problem for many families.
-Having a strategy set out ahead of time can really go a long way towards keeping your home tidy and your holiday season stress-free.
+Having this strategy prepared ahead of time can really go a long way towards keeping your home tidy and your holiday season stress-free.

 I have to admit that I feel kind of grinchy talking about Christmas clutter during this time of year when we’re all getting excited about bringing out the decor, shopping for special gifts for our loved ones, and stocking up on our favourite foods to share with family and friends.
 The truth is though, that although all of those things are wonderful, you can definitely have too much of a good thing.
 All that Christmas abundance can start to feel a bit overwhelming during a season when we’re already so busy and that can lead to things feeling more cluttered than joyful around the house.